MacKentoch/react-image-lazy-load/README.md

 # react-image-lazy-load
 React image lazy loading component inspired by [Polymer's Iron Image](https://www.webcomponents.org/element/PolymerElements/iron-image)

-## Easy to use react lazy load
+## How to use

 1. **npm install react-image-lazy-load**
 2. You will need 2 different images
     - First one will be image you want to display once it's loaded. ( Image in full HD)
     - Second is copy of the first image scaled down to **1%.** ( Image that will be displayed until the full HD image is loaded)
 3. Your code should look something like  :arrow_down:

 ```javascript
 import React from 'react'; // Import react